Monkmitrad/tekkit-docker/README.md

 ## Note

-Due to an config error in the tekkit image you have to provide the corrected 'bspkrsCore.cgf' file for '/minecraft/config/bspkrsCore.cgf'
+Due to an config error in the tekkit image you have to provide the corrected `spkrsCore.cgf` file for `minecraft/config/bspkrsCore.cgf`
+(I will change the Dockerfile)